 Is It Safe to Travel to Kenya in 2026?

 Kenya is currently rated Level 2Exercise Increased Caution by the U.S. Department of State.
 Do not travel to the Kenya-Somalia border counties (Garissa, Wajir, Mandera), Tana River County, and coastal areas north of Malindi due to terrorism and kidnapping.
 Reconsider travel to the Nairobi neighborhoods of Eastleigh and Kibera due to crime and kidnapping.
-Violent crime, including armed carjacking and home invasion, can occur at any time, and local police often lack the capability to respond effectively.
+Violent crime, such as armed carjacking, mugging, home invasion, and kidnapping, can occur at any time in Kenya.

 Key concerns cited in the advisory: